grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

    # Enable and configure federation-frontend
    federation_frontend:
      enabled: true
-     # Since this is a standalone deployment, we configure the chart to not render any of the other GEM components.
+     # Since this is a standalone deployment, configure the chart to not render any of the other GEM components.
      disableOtherComponents: true
      replicas: 2
      resources: